kubernetes/community/contributors/guide/first-contribution.md

 ### File an Issue

 Not ready to contribute code, but see something that needs work?
-While the community encourages everyone to contribute code, it is also appreciated when someone reports an issue (aka problem).
+While the community encourages everyone to contribute code, it is also appreciated when someone reports an issue.
 Issues should be filed under the appropriate Kubernetes subrepository.
-Check the [issue triage guide](./issue-triage.md) for more information.
+Check the [issue triage guide] for more information.

-*Example:* a documentation issue should be opened to [kubernetes/website](https://github.com/kubernetes/website/issues).
+For example, a documentation issue should be opened in [kubernetes/website].

 Make sure to adhere to the prompted submission guidelines while opening an issue.